secorolab/FloorPlan-DSL/docs/Tutorial.md

 --python-use-system-env -- <path to model>
 ```

 The `--` after the variable paths are important to distinguish the blender parameters and the parameters for the tooling.
+You will obtain an occupancy grid map and a `.stl` file with the 3D mesh of the environment.